Advanced car insurance tips

 It is also a great way for younger motorists to drive down the cost of cover, as premiums fall rapidly after just one or two years without a claim.

-claim, you don't always lose all the no claims bonus you’ve built up.
+If you do eventually make a claim, you don't always lose all the no claims bonus you’ve built up.
 Many insurers will slice two years off your bonus after a minor claim, although that could still cost you hundreds of pounds.
 If you make a major claim, however, some will strip away your entire bonus.

 Nine out of ten drivers that have a bonus that they are desperate to keep, according to insurer More Than, and many would pay for any accident damage from their own pocket rather than sacrifice it.
 One in three of us have damaged our cars without claiming on a policy.